fredyalvaradojr/8bit-reader-app/README.md

 # \*Bit Posts

 This app has been developed to allow a user to read an initial list of availabled posts.
 Interacting with the App you will come across functionality such as being able to add new posts, rate current posts and delete posts.
 In addition to this functionality you will be able to sort each post list.
 Some examples of sorting would be by category or by date.
+Other functionality includes the ability to add comments to each post and upvote or downvote each individual comment.

 It was built by using the 'create-react-app' package in the \*bit folder (https://github.com/facebook/create-react-app) and utilizes the API provided by Udacity in the Readable API Server (https://github.com/udacity/reactnd-project-readable-starter) to gather all the posts and different interactions.